 Non-evaluative Classroom Observation

-CETAL is available to conduct non-evaluative class observations.
+CETAL staff are available to conduct non-evaluative class observations.
 The observations are followed by confidential, reflective conversations between the instructor and the CETAL observer.
 The focus of the observation is up to the instructor, but it must be specified prior to the observation.
 Some possible questions a CETAL observation can answer are:

 What is the ratio of positive to negative feedback I gave to my students?